jensecj/.emacs.d/README.md

 ### Multiple-cursors

-* `C-d` 		To put a new cursor at the next thing like the current selection
+* `C-d` 		To put a new cursor at the next thing like the current region
-* `C-S-d` 		To put a new cursor at all things like the current selection
+* `C-S-d` 		To put a new cursor at all things like the current region
 * `C-M-a`		Drops a rectangular anchor, then use up and down to move

 ### Expand-region

-* `M-e`			Expand selection onto the next region
+* `M-e`			Expand region onto the next region
 * `C-M-e`		Contracts back to the previous region

 ### Move-text